Amory Houghton

-Amory Houghton (July 27, 1899 – February 21, 1981) served as United States Ambassador to France from 1957 to 1961 and as national president of the Boy Scouts of America.
+Amory Houghton (July 27, 1899 – February 21, 1981) served as United States ambassador to France from 1957 to 1961 and as national president of the Boy Scouts of America.
 He was chairman of the board of Corning Glass Works (1941–1961).
 In 1959 he was elected as an honorary member of the New York Society of the Cincinnati.

 Early life

-Houghton was born on July 27, 1899 in Corning, New York.
-He was the only son of four children born to Adelaide Louise (née Wellington) Houghton and Alanson B. Houghton, who served as a United States representative from New York, as well as the U.S. Ambassador to Germany and Great Britain.
+Houghton was born on July 27, 1899, in Corning, New York.
+He was the only son of four children born to Adelaide Louise (née Wellington) Houghton and Alanson B. Houghton, who served as a United States representative from New York, as well as the U.S. ambassador to Germany and Great Britain.
 His second cousin was actress Katharine Hepburn.

-He was educated at St. Paul's School in Concord, New Hampshire and graduated from Harvard University in 1921.
+He was educated at St. Paul's School in Concord, New Hampshire, and graduated from Harvard University in 1921.

 Career

 After graduating from Harvard, Houghton began work in the blowing room of B Factory at Corning Glass Works (now Corning Incorporated) in 1921.
 In 1926, he became assistant to the president and two years later was elected executive vice-president.

 In 1930, he became president and at the death of his father in 1941 chairman of the board.
 After leaving this position in 1961 he went on to serve as chairman of the executive committee from 1961 to 1964.
-He was then named chairman of the board again from 1964–1971.
+He was then named chairman of the board again from 1964 to 1971.

 Houghton served as a director of the National City Bank of New York (now Citibank), the Metropolitan Life Insurance Company (now MetLife), and the Erie Railroad.
 He was also on the Harvard Board of Overseers, was a trustee of the Institute for Advanced Study at Princeton, New Jersey, and was a trustee of Eisenhower College in Seneca Falls, New York.